Frequently Asked Questions (FAQs)

 You should also be aware that not every name or logo is registrable as a trade mark even if no one else has already registered it in their own name.
 In particular, if your name or logo is directly descriptive of the services or goods that you trade in , then it's likely to be difficult, if not impossible to obtain trade mark registration.
 I have written an article about selecting distinctive trade marks to help people understand and avoid this problem.

-Unless you will be trading under your full name, your name including middle initials or your registered company name, then you must register your business name with the Queensland Office of Fair Trading.
-If someone else already has the trading name registered as a business name then the Office of Fair Trading may decide not to register it, in which case you won't be able to legally trade under the name in Queensland whether or not you have a trade mark registration.
-There are similar requirements in other States and Territories of Australia.
+Unless you will be trading under your full name, your name including middle initials or your registered company name, then you must register your business name with ASIC.
+If someone else already has the trading name registered as a business name then ASIC may decide not to register it, in which case you won't be able to legally trade under the name whether or not you have a trade mark registration.

 So, before investing in signage, domain names, websites, stationery etc, based on your new business name:

-- Ask your trade mark attorney to check if the name you’re considering would be at risk of infringing anyone else’s pre-existing trade mark rights.
+- Check if the name you're considering would be at risk of infringing anyone else's pre-existing trade mark rights.

-- Apply for business name registration with the Queensland Office of Fair Trading and wait to see if it is accepted before adopting the name.
+- Apply for business name registration with ASIC and wait to see if it is accepted before adopting the name.

 - Choose a name that has good prospects for being registered as a trade mark.